بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 When I was preoccupied with these observations in Eskishehir Prison, a ma’nawî collective personality that advocates dissipation and dhalâlah stood before me like a human shaytan and said, "We want to experience all the pleasures and joys of life and to make others experience them; don't interfere with us!"

-I replied: Since you do not recall death and plunge yourself into dissipation and dhalâlah for the sake of pleasure and enjoyment, you should certainly know that due to the judgement of your dhalâlah, all the past is dead and non-existent; it is a fearsome graveyard inside of which corpses were rotten.
+I replied: Since you do not recall death and plunge yourself into dissipation and dhalâlah for the sake of pleasure and enjoyment, you should certainly know that due to the judgment of your dhalâlah, all the past is dead and non-existent; it is a fearsome graveyard inside of which corpses were rotten.
 The pains that come into your head and your heart, if you have one and it is not yet dead, the pains that arise from those infinite separations and the eternal deaths of those numberless friends of yours, destroy your insignificant and drunken present pleasure in a very short time by means of dhalâlah and due to concern arising from humanity.
 The future, too, is a non-existent, dark, dead, fearsome and savage place due to your unbelief.
 And since the heads of the unfortunate, who came from the past, stick out their heads into existence and pass by the present time, are struck off by the sword of the executioner of the appointed time of death and thrown into non-existence due to the concern of your intellect; it continuously rains down grievous worries on your head, lacking îmân, and completely destroys your petty and dissolute pleasure.

 If you give up dhalâlah and dissipation and enter the sphere of îmân al-tahqîqî and istiqâmah, through the nûr of îmân, you will see that the past is not non-existent and not a graveyard that rots everything, but an existent ‘âlam full of nûr transforming into the future and a waiting-room for the eternal rûhs who will enter palaces of bliss in the future.
 Since it appears thus, it does not give pain but, according to the strength of one’s îmân, a kind of ma’nawî pleasure of Jannah in this world.
 Through the eye of îmân, the future, too, is not seen as a dark, savage place, but a place where banquets and exhibitions of bestowals of Ar-Rahmân, Who is Rahîm Zuljalâl Wa’l-Ikrâm, Whose rahmah and munificence are infinite in His palaces of everlasting bliss, and Who makes each spring and summer tables and fills them with ni’mahs, have been set up.
 Since, through the cinema screen of îmân, he witnesses that there is a dispatch to that place, he can experience a kind of pleasure of the eternal ‘âlam according to his degree.
 It means that true pleasure without pain is only in îmân and is possible only through îmân.